Skip to content

 The state object is a strongly-typed representation of all the state which is driving a given component.
 The schema of the state is first defined via a ReactiveStateSchema object.

-For the purposes of our example, we just need a single state field to track the number of times the button has been clicked.
+For our example, we just need a single state field to track the number of times the button has been clicked.
 This generally gets defined at the top of the module and is local to the file.

 :AddNumberField("numClicks", 0)